 When you arrive, you will go through immigration first and then customs.
 All pretty routine stuff.
 There are free luggage carts in the baggage claim area, but these can’t be taken outside the building.
 They are handy for going through customs.
 Unless you look like an international arms smuggler or drug addled loser, you will find customs simple.
 You will be asked to place all of your luggage on a conveyor belt at the x-ray machines.
 They only open your luggage if they see something suspicious on the x-ray.
 Once you exit the building, you have to surrender the cart.
 But there are guys there to assist if you need it.
 Just stay with them.
 I always get a little nervous when someone grabs my bag and takes off.

 Something fun about this airport is that they have a duty free shop in baggage claim.
 You can buy wine and liquor to bring into the country.
 Imported liquor is expensive in Costa Rica.
 So if you can’t go the week without Johnny Walker, this is a good stop.
 The wine prices are good too.
-We usually buy a couple of bottles for our room or to give as gifts to friends.
+We usually buy a couple of bottles for our room which was equipped which was recently part of a heater installation remodeling for our comfort.
 The shop is located to your left as soon as you arrive downstairs in baggage claim.

 Do not exchange money at the official looking currency exchange in baggage claim!
 See below.